sciencestack-ai/latex2json/README.md

 - Does not preserve latex->PDF visual formatting
 - Does not properly support font and symbol declarations (e.g., \newfont, \newsymbol, etc.)

+### Numbering Limitations

+Due to the single-pass architecture of the expander/parser, several numbering-related features have known limitations:

+1. **Restatable Environments (`\begin{restatable}`)**: In real LaTeX, starred references like `\MainResult*` should display the final numbering from the last occurrence in the document.
+Our implementation shows the current counter state at the time of call, which may not reflect the final numbering after all restatements.

+2. **ContinuedFloat**: The `\ContinuedFloat` command (from the caption package) is not properly handled.
+Continued floats are currently ignored, and new figure captions receive new numbering instead of continuing the previous float's numbering.

+3. **Conditional Equation Numbering (`mathtools` `showonlyrefs`)**: The `\mathtoolsset{showonlyrefs}` option is not supported.
+All equations will be numbered regardless of whether they are referenced in the document, rather than only numbering referenced equations.

 ## Contributions

 Contributions to improve LaTeX2JSON are welcome!
 Here are some areas where help is needed: